 What Causes Separation Anxiety?

 Similarly, if the dog's previous owner moved away or died, your Fluffy Friend may be concerned that you will abandon them as well.

 For example, during the COVID pandemic, your Fluffy Friend got used to your presence at home and then displayed stress when you returned to work in an office.

 Symptoms of Separation Anxiety

-They may also start barking and howling as soon as you show signs of leaving, and they may continue to howl for a long time after you've left, like for example Lenni did.
+They may also start excessive vocalization like barking and howling as soon as you show signs of leaving, and they may continue to howl for a long time after you've left, like what Lenni did.

 However, it's important to note that many of these separation anxiety symptoms can also be indicators of other issues with your dog, such as incontinence or a side effect of medication.

-How to Prevent Dog Separation Anxiety
+How To Prevent Dog Separation Anxiety

 Now that you know what separation anxiety looks like and what causes it, it’s time for the next step, our…

-- Establish a consistent routine
+1. Establish a consistent routine

 Create a daily routine for your Fluffy Friend so that they can learn to predict when they can expect attention (including exercise, feeding, training, play-time and walks) and when they should expect inattention (when they should be napping or playing their favored toys).

-- Meet your Fluffy Friend’s social needs
+2. Meet your Fluffy Friend’s social needs

-- Implement a reward system
+3. Implement a reward system

 What behavior does my dog need to learn?

 When your dog has separation anxiety, you must reinforce them for settling down, relaxing, and displaying some independence, whereas attention seeking and repeating behaviors should never be reinforced.

-- Train “settle” or ‘’calm’'
+4. Train “settle” or ‘’calm’'

-- Create a relaxation area and surface.
+5. Create a relaxation area and surface.

-Having a bed or specific location where your dog can be taught to rest, nap, play with their toys, or even sleep can provide a safe haven for your dog when you are not home.
+Having a bed or specific location where your pet dog can be taught to rest, nap, play with their toys, or even sleep can provide a safe haven for your dog when you are not home.

 Aside from play, exercise, and training sessions, limit your dog's rewards (treats, toys, chews, affection, feeding toys) to this area, so they’re associated with relaxation and owner presence.